uowoolab/SAMOSA/README.md

  - **OH_removed** - the code removes OH bound to the metals because statistically they are most often water with missing hydrogens.
 If it does so, it flags the molecule so you can check If it is actually OH or water with missing H
  - **Oxo_OH** - identifies terminal oxo atoms that likely can be OH or water on the atoms that can have those issues (U and Zr)

+**samosa.log** contains all the log messages for the parent and child processes.

+## Licensing
+The [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) applies to the utilization of the SAMOSA solvent removal code.
+Follow the license guidelines regarding the use, sharing, adaptation, and attribution of this data.

+## Citation
+A preprint version of the manuscript describing the development of the SAMOSA method is available at the following citation.
+This section will be updated upon publication.

+(1) Gibaldi, M., Kapeliukha, A., White, A. & Woo, T. Incorporation of ligand charge and metal oxidation state considerations into the computational solvent removal and activation of experimental crystal structures preceding molecular simulation.
+ChemRxiv (2024). doi:10.26434/chemrxiv-2024-7vq41  This content is a preprint and has not been peer-reviewed.